-- The STARS I Program provides seminars, networking, mentorship, and professional development tailored for first year undergraduates.
+- The STARS I Program provides seminars, networking, mentorship, and professional development tailored for first-year undergraduates.

 - The STARS Summer Research Program combines individual on-campus research with academic support and course credit.

 STARS students at all levels enjoy a number of structured enrichment activities during term time.
 Special dinners bring together scientists in various disciplines from Yale and other institutions, graduate and medical school panels provide guidance in career development, special study sessions and study breaks are offered, and a special year-end research symposium highlights the research of STARS students.
-In addition, all Junior and Senior scholars are provided the opportunity to attend and present their research at national and regional science conferences.
+In addition, all junior and senior scholars are provided the opportunity to attend and present their research at national and regional science conferences.

-Since its inception in 1995, STARS has provided academic enrichment to freshmen and sophomores.
-With the development of STARS II, the program now provides similar support to juniors and seniors, as well as to an increasing number of summer fellows.
+Since its inception in 1995, STARS has provided academic enrichment to first-years and sophomores.
+With the development of STARS II, the program provides similar support to juniors and seniors, as well as to an increasing number of summer fellows.
 More than 100 students each year participate in the academic year and summer STARS programs.

 For further information about the STARS Program, please contact Donalee Slater at email@example.com.